Creative DIY Pot Lid Organizer

 • Hacksaw

 Hold up your selection of pan lids against the cupboard door.
-Things you may want to consider are whether the bottom one will stick out too far into your cupboard and interfere with objects sitting on the bottom shelf.
+You may want to consider whether the bottom one will stick out too far into your cupboard and interfere with objects sitting on the bottom shelf.
 Position it high enough that it won’t do this.

-When you think you’ve got a good layout, hold a pan lid up against the cupboard door and draw a mark in pencil at 4 o’clock and 8 o’clock.
+When you think you have a good layout, hold a pan lid against the cupboard door and draw a mark in pencil at 4 o’clock and 8 o’clock.
 If you draw them too close to 3 and 9 it will fall out, if you draw them too close to 5 and 7 it might not be so stable.

 DIYPotLidOrg02